jmsvaz/almagesto/examples/TimeScalesGraph/Readme.txt

 Required packages: LCL, TAChartLazarusPkg and almagesto.

-Tested with the following Lazarus Release versions:
-- none

-Tested with the following Lazarus Development versions:
+Tested with the following Lazarus and FPC versions:
-- Lazarus 0.9.29 r28833 FPC 2.4.3 i386-win32-win32/win64
+- Lazarus 1.0.4 FPC 2.6.0 x86_64-linux-gtk2